volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 ## "useState" vs. "useReducer"

-It is not always obvious when to use **useState** and when **useReducer**, in some cases you might not find any advantages in one over another.
+It is not always obvious when to use **useState** and when **useReducer**, in some cases you may not find any advantages of one over the other.

-The general rule is to avoid **useState** when working with complex objects or when state updates can happen in the child components (because you would need to pass callbacks down the tree which change between the renders, which is not the case with passing **dispatch** function).
+The general rule is to avoid **useState** when you are working with complex objects, or when state updates may occur in child components (because you would have to pass callbacks down the tree that change between renders, which is not the case when passing the **dispatch** function).

-One more nice benefit of using **reducer** is the easiness of testing - the function can simply be exported and tested.
+Another nice benefit of using **reducer** is the simplicity of testing - the function can be easily exported to the test.

 ## "useReducer" vs. Redux

-[Redux](https://redux.js.org/) is a library that allows us to manage an application's state easily and predictably.
+[Redux](https://redux.js.org/) is a library that allows us to easily and predictably manage the state of an application.

-There are a lot of differences between using Redux and useReducer hook:
+There are a number of differences between using Redux and the useReducer hook:

-* Redux is a global state container, that works "above" your application, while useReducer creates a local state container, belonging to a component
+* Redux is a global state container that works "on top" of your application, while useReducer creates a local state container that belongs to a component

   **Important note**: You can use useContext with useReducer to create a simplified version of a global state container.
-* Redux ships with great tools for debugging ([Redux Dev Tools](https://github.com/reduxjs/redux-devtools))
+* Redux comes with great tools for debugging ([Redux Dev Tools](https://github.com/reduxjs/redux-devtools))
-* Redux comes with rich middleware ecosystem ([redux-logger](https://github.com/LogRocket/redux-logger), [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-saga](https://redux-saga.js.org/), etc.)
+* Redux ships with a rich middleware ecosystem ([redux-logger](https://github.com/LogRocket/redux-logger), [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-saga](https://redux-saga.js.org/), etc.)
-* Redux allows to create separate reducers and combine them into one using `combineReducers` helper function
+* Redux allows you to create separate reducers and combine them into one using `combineReducers` helper function
-* Every useReducer ships its own dispatch function, currently there is no way to combine all of them into one, as in Redux, which provides one dispatch function that can take any action
+* Each useReducer ships its own dispatch function, currently there is no way to combine them all into one, as in Redux, which provides a dispatch function that can perform any action

-To sum up, useReducer is fine to use in smaller applications, useReducer + useContext in small to medium-sized ones and Redux is only for larger ones.
+In summary, useReducer is good for smaller applications, useReducer + useContext is good for small to medium applications, and Redux is only good for larger apps.

 ## Summary

-In this article we learned how to use the useReducer hook and why it is needed, compared it to the useState and Redux and spotted some similarities and differences.
+In this article we learned how to use the useReducer hook and why it is needed, compared it to the useState and Redux, and found some similarities and differences.

-Remember that in some cases this hook can help to optimize the performance of your application and make your code cleaned and easier to maintain.
+Keep in mind, that in some cases, this hook can help optimize the performance of your application and make your code cleaner and easier to maintain.